DeathStar3/varicity-experiment/README.md

 This script will first execute a Python script to download the sources of the projects, then start a Docker Compose environment:
  - one container contains the Neo4j database;
- - another container contains the _symfinder_ Java application to analyse them.
+ - another container contains the _symfinder_ engine to analyse them.
-During the execution, the classes and methods detected are output on the console.
+During the execution, the names of the parsed classes are output on the console.

+The generated visualizations are placed in the `generated_visualizations` directory.

 If you just want to rerun the analyses, run

 ```bash
 ./symfinder.sh rerun
 ```

+This command will skip the download of sources and generation of HTML pages needed for visualization.

 ### Visualizing the generated graphs